LinkedIn is a powerful social network for professionals and a great place to create a sales strategy that brings results.

 Once you have decided on your KPIs, you can set up an automated report that shows these numbers for each month of the year.

-This will allow you to track the effectiveness of your LinkedIn sales strategy over time and make necessary adjustments as needed.
+This will allow you to track the effectiveness of your sales process over time and make necessary adjustments as needed.

 Also, make sure that your KPIs are aligned with your activities, financial goals, etc.